Ernest Vandiver: Later career

 In 1966, Vandiver was initially a candidate for governor and had been expected to compete with another former governor, Ellis Arnall.
 However, Vandiver withdrew for health reasons.
 When the Democratic nomination went not to Arnall but to the Atlanta businessman Lester Maddox, a strong segregationist, the Democrat Vandiver endorsed in the general election the Republican nominee, U.S. Representative Howard "Bo" Callaway, then of Pine Mountain.
 Maddox was ultimately elected by the Georgia legislature after election returns failed to produce a winner by majority vote.

 Had Vandiver's health permitted him to run for governor in 1966, Callaway would have instead sought reelection to the U.S. House.
 When Vandiver looked like a potential Democratic nominee, Callaway asked William R. Bowdoin Sr. (1913–1996), an Atlanta banker and civic figure who had chaired a commission on state government reorganization, to run as a Republican gubernatorial candidate.
 Oddly, Carl Sanders, the term-limited governor, asked Bowdoin to run that year as a Democrat.

 In 1972, at the age of fifty-four, Vandiver ran for the United States Senate for a full term to replace his wife's uncle, veteran Senator Richard Russell Jr., who had died in office in 1971.
 Vandiver finished third behind Sam Nunn and appointed Senator David H. Gambrell in the Democratic primary election.
 Nunn defeated the Republican Fletcher Thompson, an Atlanta-area U.S. representative even as Richard M. Nixon was sweeping Georgia in the presidential election against the Democrat George S. McGovern.

-In his final years, he would express regret at his earlier segregationist positions.
+In his final years, Vandiver would express regret at his earlier segregationist positions.
 "I said a lot of intemperate things back then that I now have to live with," he said in 2002.
 "All I can say now is that you are of your time."

 Marriage and the Russell family

-Vandiver was married to Betty Russell, a niece of Senator Russell, who had also served earlier as governor.
+Vandiver was married to Sybil Elizabeth "Betty" Russell, a niece of Senator Russell, who had also served earlier as governor.
 Russell was popular and powerful in Georgia and helped to promote his nephew-in-law's career.

 Vandiver was a son in law of Judge Robert Lee Russell and grandson-in-law of Judge Richard Russell Sr. For information, see Russell family.